llacroix/prometheus-swarm-discovery/README.md

 TODO
 ====

+- [x] Add metrics endpoint to allow prometheus to monitor the service itself
 - [ ] Change architecture to allow swarm mode or base container mode
 - [ ] Add tests / coverage to have an idea of the code quality
 - [ ] Change architecture to allow other services than docker ones so it could support other platforms such as kubernetes,marathon...